SirJson/rq3vm/README.md

 ## How to build the project?

-Since modify the compiler wasn't part of this experiment you can find the build tools on the [q3vm](https://github.com/jnz/q3vm) GitHub page.
+Since modifying the compiler wasn't part of this experiment you can find the build tools on the [q3vm](https://github.com/jnz/q3vm) GitHub page.
 If your binaries refuse to build any code you might have more luck building everything with clang at the moment.

-After you build the compiler and the infrastructure put your freshly build tools somewhere in your PATH, goto example and run "make".
-You should end up with a File named "rustic.qvm".
-After that it's just a simple cargo run from the root directory.
+After you build the compiler and the infrastructure put your freshly build tools somewhere in your PATH.
+The qvm C code will be automatically linked to your code.
+I also added automatic QVM rebuilds for this project.
+All you have to do execute is cargo run.
+That is if you are on a Unix like machine.
+I didn't test this at all on Windows.

 ## How do I use this in my Project